-Annual Schedule of f Audits and Survey ys and Benchmarks
+Annual Schedule of Audits and Surveys and Benchmarks

 Audit/Survey Performed Benchmark

 Primary Care Physician and Fourth quarter of each year National Benchmark

-Specialist Care Physician available
+Specialist Care Physician

-per 1,000 Members
+available per 1,000 Members

 Population audits to identify First quarter of each year NA

 membership demographics

 Humboldt IPA Network Fourth quarter of each year Overall 80% satisfaction rating

 Practitioner Satisfaction Survey

 Patient Assessment Fourth quarter of each year IHA Benchmark

 Survey/Patient Satisfaction

 Survey

 Access survey Third quarter of each year Health plan Benchmark

 Medical Office and Record audits As needed 80% compliance

-D. Health Management Systems
+Health Management Systems

-The IPA's health management systems are included in HMO Pay for Performance Program(s) (P4P).
-The P4P programs reflect identified member needs by
+The IPA's health management systems are programs that reflect identified member needs by

-- analysis of baseline demographic and epidemiological data (population based studies) - strategies to ensure that an at-risk population is being identified and reached for the identified condition
+- analysis of baseline demographic and epidemiological data (population-based studies) - strategies to ensure that an at-risk population is being identified and reached for the identified condition corrective action plan implementation.
+If intervention is appropriate the Medical Director will contact the provider to develop a plan to improve based on the area of deficiency.

-E. Peer Review/Disciplinary Action Process
+Peer Review/Disciplinary Action Process

-QMAC delegates the review of the annual audits, surveys and studies to MMC to determine if performance goals thresholds are met and to identify opportunities for intervention and applicable corrective action plan implementation.
-If intervention is appropriate the Chief Medical Officer will contact the provider to develop a plan to improve based on the area of deficiency.
+QMAC delegates the review of the annual audits, surveys and studies to MMC to determine if performance goals thresholds are met and to identify opportunities for intervention and applicable

-F. Reporting and Reviews
+Reporting and Reviews

-- QMMP policies and procedures are reviewed and revised annually by QMAC. - A Provider Office Satisfaction Survey is conducted annually to evaluate the effectiveness of the

-QMMP.
-The results of this survey can be found on the Humboldt IPA website.
+- QMMP policies and procedures are reviewed and revised annually by QMAC. - A Provider Office Satisfaction Survey is conducted annually to evaluate the effectiveness of the QMMP.
+The results of this survey can be found on the Humboldt IPA website. - Other approved QMMP and health plan reports are submitted in the required time frames.